aeternity/aepp-sdk-js/docs/guides/contracts.md

 console.log(tx.decodedResult);
 ```

+Note:

+- The functions `get` and `callStatic` provide an explicit way to tell the SDK to perform a `dry-run` and to **NOT** broadcast the transaction.
+- When using the `get_count` function directly the SDK will automatically determine that the function is not declared `stateful` and thus perform a `dry-run`, too.

 ### c) Payable entrypoints
 You will probably also write functions that require an amount of `aettos` to be provided.
 These functions must be declared with `payable` and (most likely) `stateful`.
 Let's assume you have declared following Sophia entrypoint which checks if a required amount of `aettos` has been provided before it continues execution: